googleforgames/agones/site/content/en/docs/Guides/Client SDKs/_index.md

 ##### Alpha().GetCounterCount(key)

-This function retrieves the most up-to-date count value for a counter in the game server for a given key.
+This function retrieves either the [`GameServer.Status.Counts[key].Count`][gameserverstatus] or the SDK awaiting-batch value for a given key, whichever is most up to date.

 ##### Alpha().SetCounterCount(key, amount)